Ear, Nose & Throat

 Pediatric ENT Health

 In fact, ear infections are the most common type of illness in children.
-Other frequent pediatric ENT issues include tonsillits and sinusitis.
+Other frequent pediatric ENT issues include tonsillitis and sinusitis.
 Parents believe ENT problems are usually limited to the colder months, but they are common conditions year-round.
 And while most pediatricians are equipped to handle basic ENT problems, there does come a time when an ENT specialist should be considered.

 Ear, nose and throat conditions are one of the most common reasons for which kids visit the pediatrician every year.